OlegsiiVl/frontend-project-lvl1/README.md

 Each game has a unique set of rules.
 This project is designed to stimulate interest in mathematics and facilitate the learning process, or just to distract oneself.

 ### Minimum system requirements
-1. Node.js 13.2.0 and higher.
+1. Node.js version 13.2.0 and higher.
-2. Git
+2. Git version 2.39.1 and higher.
 ### Installation instructions for the games
 1. To install Git for Windows => [download Git](https://github.com/git-for-windows/git/releases/download/v2.40.0.windows.1/Git-2.40.0-64-bit.exe) run the file, and follow the instructions.
 1.1.
 You can check the version using the following command in the console/terminal:
 ```
 git -v
 ```
-2. Make sure you have the latest version of Node.js installed.
-If your version of Node.js is below 13.2.0, you will need to update it.
-If you do not have Node.js installed, you will need to install it.
+2. To install Node.js for Windows => Click => [download Node.js](https://nodejs.org/dist/v19.8.1/node-v19.8.1-x86.msi) run the file, and follow the instructions.
+To install Node.js for MacOS => Click => [download Node.js](https://nodejs.org/dist/v19.8.1/node-v19.8.1.pkg) run the file, and follow the instructions.
+2.1.
 You can check the version using the following command in the console/terminal:
 ```
 node -v
 ```
-2.1.
-Installation for Windows.
-Click => [download Node.js](https://nodejs.org/dist/v18.15.0/node-v18.15.0-x86.msi) run the file, and follow the instructions.
-2.2.
-Installation for MacOS.
-Click => [download Node.js](https://nodejs.org/dist/v19.8.1/node-v19.8.1.pkg) run the file, and follow the instructions.

 3. Clone this repository to your workstation (PC):
 ```
 git clone https://github.com/OlegsiiVl/frontend-project-lvl1.git